hoestmann/464-website/464-personal-website/readme.md

  - A page about my life and interests
  - A page where people can contact me

- Each pages uses flexboxs for layout along with header, body, sections, and footer
+ Each pages uses flexboxs for layout along with header, body, sections, and footer.
+The website has a light and dark theme

  Users will be able to interact with a contact me form on the contact page